Messianic Jewish Alliance of America

-The Messianic Jewish Alliance of America (MJAA) was founded in 1915 as the Hebrew Christian Alliance of America, changing its name in 1975.
+The Messianic Jewish Alliance of America (MJAA) is an American Messianic Jewish organization.
+Founded in 1915 as the Hebrew Christian Alliance of America, it adopted its present name in 1975.
 It follows on from the International Hebrew Christian Alliance between the Hebrew Christian Alliance of Great Britain and that of America.

-As to belief, Messianic Jews believe in Jesus Christ (Yeshuah) as their Messiah, nevertheless they continue to perceive themselves as Jews, e.g. by continuing to celebrate Jewish customs.
-For Messianic Jews, the Bible, the Old Testament (Tanakh) as well as the New Testament (especially the four Gospels), forms the basis of their faith.
+As Messianic Jews, MJAA congregations teach a belief in Jesus Christ (whom they call "Yeshua") as their messiah.
+They identify as Jewish and continuing to celebrate Jewish customs.
+For Messianic Jews, the Bible, the Old Testament (whom Jews call the "Tanakh") and the New Testament (especially the 4 Gospels) form the basis of their faith.
 They are convinced that the Bible in its entirety is inspired by God.
 They further believe that one day all Jews will be Messianic Jews and that they will lead all of Israel, the Jews, and the gentile Christian world in worship of the one true God, understanding this to be the Messianic Age.

 History

-The Hebrew Christian Alliance of America began in the early 19th century as a mission by Hebrew Christians to other Jews.
-Various independent efforts were united at the Hebrew Christian Alliance of the United States in 1905, in partnership with Hebrew Christian Alliances of other countries, most notably the Hebrew Christian Alliance of Great Britain founded by Carl Schwartz 1866.
+The Hebrew Christian Alliance of America began in the early 19th century as a mission by Hebrew Christians to Jews.
 The organization was under the sponsorship of Philip Milledoler of the Reformed Dutch Church.
-Their efforts led to the formation in December 1816 of the first American Christian mission to Jews, which was incorporated on April 14, 1820 as the American Society for Meliorating the Condition of the Jews.
+Their efforts led to the formation in December 1816 of the first American Christian mission to Jews, which was incorporated on April 14, 1820, as the American Society for Meliorating the Condition of the Jews, spearheaded by Joseph Samuel C. F. Frey.
 There were, however, few Jews in the US at the time, and the organization was run by Christian leaders of a variety of denominations.

+Various independent efforts were united at the Hebrew Christian Alliance of the United States in 1905, in partnership with Hebrew Christian Alliances of other countries, most notably the Hebrew Christian Alliance of Great Britain founded by Carl Schwartz in 1866.